 A demonstrated commitment to leadership, volunteerism, community service and to advancing the needs of people in their home country.

-Submit your official TOEFL or IELTS score results (preferred score: 95 TOEFL iBT, 7.0 IELTS or 600 paper-based TOEFL, or above) if available.
+Submit your official TOEFL or IELTS score results if available (see preferred scores above).
 These can be scanned and emailed to firstname.lastname@example.org.
 International Admissions will call ETS or IELTS to verify scores on your behalf.

 Skype interviews will be required for AU EGL semi-finalists and finalists.